Azure/CloudShell/README.md

 For more details, check out [Overview of Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview#:~:text=Features%201%20Browser-based%20shell%20experience.%20...%202%20Choice,7%20Connect%20your%20Microsoft%20Azure%20Files%20storage.%20).

-Try out Cloudshell by clicking the button below.
+Try out Cloud Shell by clicking the button below.

 [![](https://shell.azure.com/images/launchcloudshell.png "Launch Azure Cloud Shell")](https://shell.azure.com)

+Try out Cloud Shell locally by simply pulling from the Microsoft Container Registry: mcr.microsoft.com/azure-cloudshell:latest

+*Please note that the image from the Azure portal or the Microsoft Container Registry may not directly reflect what is in this GitHub repository.

 # About this repository